lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 #### Example

-Horovod is easy to use
 Follow the steps in the examples described [here](https://github.com/horovod/horovod/tree/master/examples) to parallelize your code.
 In Horovod each GPU gets pinned to a process.
 You can easily start your job with the following bash script with four processes on two nodes:

 ```bash
 #!/bin/bash